-The file also includes summary measures that indicate whether or not a sample person has any public insurance in a month (PUBJA17X - PUBDE17X).
-Persons identified as covered by public insurance are those reporting coverage under TRICARE, Medicare, Medicaid or SCHIP, or other public hospital/physician programs.
+The file also includes summary measures that indicate whether or not a sample person has any public insurance in a month (PUBJAyyX - PUBDEyyX).
+Persons identified as covered by public insurance are those reporting coverage under TRICARE, Medicare, Medicaid or SCHIP, other public hospital/physician programs, or Veteran's Administration (VA).
+IHS is not included as a public source of coverage.
 Note that further edits may be made to the public insurance variables in later MEPS data releases to address cases where private coverage through a federally-facilitated, state-based or state partnership exchange/marketplace may have been originally reported as public insurance.
-These potential edits could affect the variables MCAID17X, OTPUBB17, oTPUBB17, and PUB17X.
+These potential edits could affect the variables MCAIDyyX, GOVTAyy, GOVTByy, GOVTCyy, and PUByyX.